 Chemical and radiological data collected are provided to IUC and to the State of Utah.
-The total amount of soil to be excavated shipped is estimated to range from 80,000 to 100,000 CY, with the last of the soil expected to be excavated and shipped by July 2000.
-The site will be sampled to confirm its adherence to the ROD, and then be backfilled and seeded.
-The State of New York Department of Environmental Control (NYSDEC) is provided split samples for their independent analysis of the excavated area.
-The Corps is a joint participant in the final status survey using the Multi-Agency Radiation Survey and Site Investigation Manual (MARSIMMS) method prior to backfill activities.
-After the contract, IT completes their initial walk-over and MARSIMMS analysis and the Corps also performs a QA check.
+The total amount of soil shipped from Ashland 2 was approximately 44,500 CY, and for Ashland 1 may be approximately 127,000 CY, with the last of the soil expected to be excavated and shipped by spring of 2001.
+Following completion of the excavation of Ashland 2, the site was sampled to confirm adherence to the ROD, and then backfilled and seeded.
+The State of New York Department of Environmental Control was provided split samples for their independent analysis of the excavated areas.
+The Corps was a joint participant in the final status survey using the Multi-Agency Radiation Survey and Site Investigation Manual (MARSSIM) method prior to backfill activities.
+In accordance with the USACE construction quality control program, IT completed their initial quality control walk-over and MARSSIM analysis and the Corps performed a QA evaluation process.
 The multiple reviews and checks ensure that the site meets the ROD requirements and a final status survey report is then made.
+The foregoing is also currently being performed at the Ashland 1 site as portions of the excavation are completed.

 Intermodal containers received at the White Mesa Mill are weighed and stockpiled into 500 CY lots for sampling and analysis.
 Containers are lined with a 3-mil plastic liner to aid in containment of the soil and assist in protection of the container shell, which ultimately makes decontamination of the container easier.
-This plastic liner is separated from the soil as it is stockpiled.
 In addition to the confirmatory sampling described above to ensure that the material contains no listed hazardous waste, individual 500 CY lots are sampled and analyzed for constituents that could pose unforeseen problems in the milling process.
-Samples are also obtained to conduct amenability tests to fix processing conditions.
+Samples are also obtained to conduct amenability tests to determine processing conditions.